VItaliiRudenko/sports_hub_angular_skeleton/README.md

 ## Dependencies

-- Docker
-- Docker Compose

-The mentioned dependencies can be installed using the official documentation [here](https://docs.docker.com/compose/install/).
+- Rancher (for container orchestration and management)

+You can install Rancher by following the [Rancher Quick Start Guide](https://ranchermanager.docs.rancher.com/pages-for-subheaders/quick-start-guide).

 ## Setup and Running the Application